14 October 2022

-The High Holy Days, traditionally the most spiritually intense times of the Jewish year, come to an end this evening and tomorrow with Simchat Torah, which begins this evening [10 October 2020] and ends tomorrow [11 October 2020].
+The High Holy Days, traditionally the most spiritually intense times of the Jewish year, come to an end after this weekend with Simchat Torah, which begins on Monday evening [17 October 2022] and ends on Tuesday evening [18 October 2022].

-After a long round of autumn holidays and festivals – including Rosh Hashanah, Yom Kippur, Sukkot and Shemini Atzeret – this evening’s celebrations of Simchat Torah (שִׂמְחַת תּוֹרָה, ‘Rejoicing with the Torah’) mark the end of one annual cycle of Torah readings, and the beginning of a new one.
+After a long round of autumn holidays and festivals – including Rosh Hashanah, Yom Kippur, Sukkot and Shemini Atzeret – the celebrations of Simchat Torah (שִׂמְחַת תּוֹרָה, ‘Rejoicing with the Torah’) mark the end of one annual cycle of Torah readings and the beginning of a new one.

 Simchat Torah follows immediately after the festival of Sukkot.
-In normal, non-pandemic times, the main celebrations take place in synagogues.
-In many synagogues, Simchat Torah is normally celebratory, raucous and joyful, all at one and the same time, and often with constant singing and dancing.
+Before the Covid19 pandemic, the main celebrations have taken place in synagogues, where Simchat Torah is normally celebratory, raucous and joyful, all at one and the same time, and often with constant singing and dancing.
 Each time the Ark is opened, people leave their seats and dance and sing with the Torah scrolls in a joyous celebration that often lasts many hours.

 Each member of the congregation is called up for an Aliyah or a reading of the Torah from the bimah or reading platform.
 Sometimes, there is a special Aliyah or ‘ascent’ to the Torah for children.
 Sometimes, the Torah is carried around in a kind of festive parade around, preceded and followed by children waving flags.

 In some communities, a Torah scroll is unrolled, from beginning to end, and people, wearing protective gloves as they touch the parchment, hold it up in a giant circle.
 Someone looks for a blessing for each person based on the verses near where their hands happen to be.